Photo by Haleh Fotowat

 I have worked with symphony orchestras, folk groups, church choirs, jazz bands, and at weddings and funerals.
 I have appeared at festivals across Canada and the US, and made television and radio appearances.
 I am busy as a studio musician, appearing on more than 100 recordings of jazz, classical, pop, rock, folk music and more.
 Artists I have worked with include Jean Leloup, Matt Dusk, the Barr Brothers, Gordon Downie (The Tragically Hip), Cold Specks, Jean Derome, Silver Mount Zion, and Matana Roberts.

-I have over 30 years experience teaching trumpet and I was the director and principal teacher of the Studio d'Improvisation de Montréal for 10 years.
-I have been a guest teacher at the New England Conservatory, Concordia & Carleton Universities, the New Orchestra Workshop (Vancouver), and Orchestras Canada.
+I have over 30 years’ experience teaching trumpet and I was the director and principal teacher of the Studio d'Improvisation de Montréal for 10 years.
+I have been a guest teacher at the New England Conservatory of Music, McGill University, and Université de Montréal.

-I also worked as a concert presenter.
-Since 2020 I have been the executive director of Boston’s Creative Music Series.
-Previously I co-directed the Festival of New Trumpet Music Canada was co-founder and co-director of l'Envers and the Mardi Spaghetti concert series.
+I also work as a concert presenter, and since 2020 have served as executive director of Boston’s Creative Music Series.
+Previously I co-directed the Festival of New Trumpet Music Canada, and was co-founder and co-director of the l'Envers and Mardi Spaghetti concert series in Montréal.
 I have also worked as a music journalist and radio host.